 At one time, most Americans were mystified by meditation and wary of yoga.
 There is now increasing recognition that both meditation and yoga can have profound health effects.

 How does meditation alter the brain?
-Our expert guests explain the significant physiological changes that happen at the level of the neurons, genes and telomeres that can help us shape how we manage a host of difficult situations ranging from ADHD to cancer or other chronic conditions.
+Our expert guests explain the significant physiological changes that can happen at the level of the neurons, genes and telomeres that can help us change how we manage a host of difficult situations ranging from ADHD to cancer or other chronic conditions.

 This Week’s Guests: